 - A CT scan of the lungs that shows enlargement (or what is often called 'dilatation') of the airways and usually thickening of the wall of the airways.

 Once bronchiectasis sets in, it can't ever be reversed.
-However, it can be helped to not get worse by:
+However, it can be prevented from getting worse by:

 - Not smoking at all.